kassapo/quiz/README.md

   * The fourth screen appears when the count down runs out.
 From it you can return to the first screen.

 The game does not keep score.
-All it does is pick a term.
+All it does is pick a term and run the timer.

 Play online at <https://kassapo.github.io/quiz/>